-UNITED NATIONS – U.N.
+UNITED NATIONS -- U.N.
 Secretary-General Ban Ki-moon said Monday he is seeking a second term as head of the world body.
-He is nearly certain to get it.

 Ban formally announced his candidacy during a briefing on a recent trip to Europe and Africa, noting he has approached the job during his first term as a "bridge-builder" at a time of unprecedented global change.